Italian Wine Maestro Certification Course (pilot)

 At the end of the course students will sit a final exam consisting of a test with 50 multiple choice questions and a blind tasting of two wines.

-The core text of the Italian Wine Maestro course is Italian Wine Unplugged Grape by Grape (by Stevie Kim et al., Positive Press, 2017) available in ebook format on Amazon.
+The core text of the Italian Wine Maestro course is Italian Wine Unplugged Grape by Grape (by Stevie Kim et al., Positive Press, 2017) available in digital and paperback on Amazon.
 Sections of the ebook have been designed for the Italian Wine Maestro and will therefore be a required reading for the exam.
 Additional reading include chapters from Ian D’Agata’s Native Wine Grapes of Italy (Univ. of California Press, 2017).

 Instructor for the Pilot course in Vancouver:

-Expressions of interest and enquires about the Italian Wine Maestro program can be addressed at email@example.com
+Expressions of interest and enquires about fees and about the Italian Wine Maestro program can be addressed at firstname.lastname@example.org